anjalihansda16/Business-Performance-Report/README.md

    - [List of Top 10 Customers](#list-of-top-10-customers)

 ## Background
-I worked as a consultant for an online retail store, to review the data provided by the client and find out insights valuable to the CEO and CMO.
-The business is performing well and the management wants to analyse what the major contributing factors are to the revenue so they can strategically plan for next year.
+I was hired as a consultant for an online retail store, to review the data provided by the client and find out insights valuable to the CEO and CMO.
+The business is performing well and the management wants to analyse what the major contributing factors are to the revenue so they can strategically plan for next year's expansion.

 ## Business Questions
 1. Identify the countries with the highest customer engagement and transaction volumes in our online retail platform.